 We have shown two photographs, both of the reverse side of 2000 sovereigns.
-The top photo shows a proof coin, the lower photo is of an uncirculated one.
+The photo on the left/top shows a proof coin, the photo on the right/bottom is of an uncirculated one.
 It is not easy to photograph coins.
 The background of the proof version looks a very dark chocolate brown, but in real life it is yellow.
 The contrast between matt and polished surfaces shows up very well on the proof coin and this allows fine details to be seen more easily, whereas on the uncirculated coin, the raised design is also slightly polished, and this results in it being more difficult to distinguish the details of the design from the background.

 Which is the Better Buy?